NADIAAGOURAM/simple_shell/README.md

 	Implement the exit built-in, that exits the shell <br>
 	Usage: exit <br>
 	You don’t have to handle any argument to the built-in exit <br>
-Task 5.
+Task 5. <br>
-	Implement the env built-in, that prints the current environment Task 8.
+	Implement the env built-in, that prints the current environment <br>
+Task 8.
 	handle arguments for the built-in exit
 	Usage: exit status, where status is an integer used to exit the shell